-Let's start out with the titan of weight lifting that is the weight bench.
-Weight benches focus mostly on your upper body (arms, chest, back and abs), which makes this piece of equipment ideal for those looking to define and build muscle and burn fat.
+Let's start with the titan of weight lifting that is the weight bench.
+Weight benches focus mostly on your upper body (arms, chest, back and abs), making this piece of equipment ideal for those looking to define and build muscle and burn fat.

-They can be used by everyone, regardless of how experienced you are or what your fitness goal is.
+They can be used by everyone, regardless of how experienced you are or your fitness goal.
 With that being said, if your goal is to build muscle without limits, technically, this is probably the one for you.
 They don't have limits on the maximum weight you can lift (albeit massive already on multigyms).
 They are, however, much easier to get wrong.
 Do your homework!

 The main reason for this is that weight benches allow you to be more flexible when lifting weights.
-Multi-gyms go up to a certain weight, which can restrict you from lifting heavier, but it's very hard to reach it.
+Multi-gyms go up to a certain weight, restricting you from lifting heavier, but it's very hard to reach it.
 (Do keep in mind, you need to buy heavier weights to lift on your bench too)

-You can perform a huge range of exercises on a weight bench, as well as use this piece of equipment as a prop.
-For example, you could complete exercises such as bench dips and kickbacks – both exercises are great for strengthening and toning your triceps, and you don't need to lay on the bench. there's more to them than you might think.
+You can perform a huge range of exercises on a weight bench and use this piece of equipment as a prop.
+For example, you could complete exercises such as bench dips and kickbacks – both exercises are great for strengthening and toning your triceps, and you don't need to lay on the bench.
+There's more to them than you might think.

-If you’re someone who prefers to lift free weights such as dumbbells and barbells, or has limited space available at home, a weights bench is ideal.
-That's the end of discussion really.
-They're more variable, but much less supported so you can't overload as well.
+If you’re someone who prefers to lift free weights such as dumbbells and barbells or has limited space available at home, a weights bench is ideal.
+That's the end of the discussion, really.
+They're more variable but much less supported, so you can't overload them as well.
 Weigh it up.

-A weight bench can help you with your posture when you're performing exercises and support you with your body movements.
+A weight bench can help you with your posture when performing exercises and supporting you with your body movements.
 As a result, they can help target muscle groups more accurately and with better stability.

-Multi gyms can contribute to all fitness levels and goals including fat loss, muscle gain and body toning.
-They guide and support you with your posture by assisting you with exercises, which is an asset for beginners.
+Multi gyms can contribute to all fitness levels and goals, including fat loss, muscle gain and body toning.
+They guide and support you with your posture by assisting you with exercises, an asset for beginners.
 This will help you lift free weights more comfortably, improving your overall fitness ability and confidence.

-So, to answer the question of which is better, a multi gym or a weight bench, it falls down to what your fitness goal is and personal preference.
-They will both help you reach your goals, and build muscle along the way. different things work for different people. try and find what works best for you as an individual.
+So, to answer the question of which is better, a multi-gym or a weight bench, it falls down to your fitness goal and your personal preference.
+They will both help you reach your goals and build muscle along the way.
+Different things work for different people.
+Try and find what works best for you as an individual.